CZ-NIC/fred-docs/EPPReference/CommandStructure/Create/CreateContact.rst

    * ``<contact:ident/>`` **(0..1)** – identity document disclosure setting as an empty element,
    * ``<contact:notifyEmail/>`` **(0..1)** – notification email disclosure setting as an empty element.

    ..
+Note:: Omitted items will be set by the server according to its data-collection policy.

-Note:: Whether the disclosure settings will have an effect, depends on the disclosure policy of the server.
+      Whether the new disclosure settings will have an effect, also depends on the server's policy.

 * ``<contact:vat>`` **(0..1)** – :term:`VAT`-payer identifier as a :term:`contact:vatT`,
 * ``<contact:ident>`` **(0..1)** – identity-document identification: